 While the westbound Jubilee Line platform at Westminster is very deep – at 25.4m below sea level – it’s beaten to the top (bottom) spot by Waterloo next door.

-Both the eastbound at westbound Jubilee platforms at Waterloo are 26m below sea level – again, disclaimer, as per TfL’s own official figures – making them the deepest tube platforms on the network.
-If you want to nerd out at the whole data set, you can access it here.
+Both the eastbound at westbound Jubilee platforms at Waterloo are 26m below sea, making them the deepest tube platforms on the network.

 The southbound platform is about 0.8m deeper than the northbound platform, according to TfL figures, but they’re both about 58.5m below ground level.